-While high-profile ransomware and malware attacks get lots of media attention, threats like tailgating attacks and piggybacking attempts often get overlooked.
-Yet these social attacks present a substantial risk to modern enterprises.
+While high-profile ransomware and malware attacks steal the spotlight, threats like tailgating and piggybacking often fly under the radar.
+But these social engineering tactics pose a serious risk to today’s enterprises.

-This article will examine what tailgating attacks are, how they work, and what you can do to protect your sensitive information from them.
+In this article, we’ll dive into what tailgating attacks are, how they work, and share tips on safeguarding your sensitive information from these sneaky intruders.

 What’s the Difference Between Tailgating and Piggybacking?

-While tailgating attacks and piggybacking are often used interchangeably, it’s important to note that the two have distinct differences.
+While tailgating attacks and piggybacking often are used interchangeably, they have two distinct differences.
 Tailgating attacks are where an attacker follows an unaware user to gain access to an area without authorization.

 In contrast, in a piggybacking attack, an employee or ex-employee knowingly provides unauthorized individual access to a protected environment as part of a coordinated attack.